 Married in a Foreign Country and U.S. Taxation

 Question: I’m a US Citizen working abroad, for several years I have filed my W-2 and claimed the foreign income exclusion.
-I’m still working abroad and qualify for foreign income exclusion, as a US Citizen, but I married a Philippine Citizen in 2015.
-How does this marriage affect my US Tax returns for 2015?
+I’m still working abroad and qualify for foreign income exclusion, as a US Citizen, but I married a Philippine Citizen in 2019.
+How does this marriage affect my US Tax returns for 2019?

 Your spouse will be considered as a non-resident Alien.
 That gives her several options.
 For tax purposes, she can be a true nonresident alien, or she can be a dual-status alien, or she can choose to be treated as a resident alien for the entire year.
 If I were you, I wouldn’t screw around with dual-status.

 If your spouse has meaningful income in the Philippines, and no US income, and her foreign income has no connection to the US, then she could just stay off the radar, with no requirement to even file a return.
 That means you’ll have to file MFS.

 If she has no significant income, and the long-term plan is for her to immigrate to the USA and become a permanent resident, then you should file a joint return, and she can make the election to be treated as a resident alien for tax purposes for the entire year.
 That wouldn’t stop you from claiming the foreign earned income exclusion.

-Regardless of how you do it, you can forget about electronic filing for this year.
-If you file MFJ, you’ll need to write in “applied for,” and file the tax return together with her Form W-7 (ITIN application).
+If you choose the MFJ option, you can forget about electronic filing for this year.
+If you file MFJ, you’ll need to write in “applied for,” and file the tax return together with her Form W-7 (ITIN application)

 ***Disclaimer: This communication is not intended as tax advice, and no tax accountant -client relationship results**